There are many theories about existence and its origins. I want to touch on one of them: God created life so it could know itself.

 Judeo-Christian Tradition: God’s Plan for Creation

-In the Judeo-Christian tradition, the Bible provides foundational narratives outlining God’s creative activity and the purpose behind it.
-Genesis recounts the story of creation, portraying God as the supreme architect who spoke the universe into being, declaring each aspect of creation “good.”
+In the Judeo-Christian tradition, the Bible provides foundational narratives outlining God’s creative activity and purpose.
+Genesis recounts the story of creation, portraying God as the supreme architect who spoke the universe into being and declared each aspect of creation “good.”

 According to this worldview, humanity occupies a central role in God’s plan, created in the divine image and entrusted with stewardship over the earth.